ai-help-me/go-ssh-copy-id/README.md

 # go-ssh-copy-id

 A lightweight Golang tool for distributing SSH public keys to remote hosts.
-It supports **multi-host concurrency**, **password authentication**, and securely appends your public key to the remote `~/.ssh/authorized_keys` file.
+It supports **multi-host concurrency**, **non-interactive password authentication**, and securely appends your public key to the remote `~/.ssh/authorized_keys` file.

 Unlike the original ssh-copy-id, this tool does not require a local SSH client and does not rely on remote shell commands like cat, echo, or mkdir.
+The most important thing is the reason for the existence of this software: it does not need to read the password from the terminal.
+This is a non-interactive tool.

 ---